ElElimios/RealTimeOBJClassifier/README.md

 Real-Time Object Classifier
 This project is a computer vision web application designed to detect objects in real time using the user's webcam.
 It features a decoupled architecture optimized to deliver the lowest possible latency on free-tier server environments.
+While you test different objects you will be able to check the object you discovered in the sidebar on the right.
+Good luck checking all!!!

 ---Project Architecture---
 -Backend (Hugging Face Spaces): A Flask-based API that receives optimized images, runs the YOLOv8 nano model limited to a single CPU thread (to prevent server saturation), and returns object coordinates along with their detection labels.